aturner-epcc/green-software-hpc/episodes/carbon-awareness.md

 Fossil fuels are inherently dispatchable; they can quickly increase energy production by burning more.
 However, coal costs money, so this is the least preferred solution.

 Energy markets are some of the most complex markets in the world so the above explanation is a simplification.
-But what's important to understand is that our goal is to increase investment into lower carbon energy sources, like renewables, and decrease investment into higher carbon sources, like coal.
+But what is important to understand is that our goal is to increase investment into lower carbon energy sources, like renewables, and decrease investment into higher carbon sources, like coal.
 The best way to ensure money flows in the right direction is to make sure you use electricity with the least carbon intensity.

 ## How to be more carbon aware